EternityForest/KaithemAutomation/kaithem/src/docs/css.md

 It is a combination of classless styles, a mix of high and low level utilities, and a tiny selection of components.

-It supports automatic dark/light theme switching with the system preference.
+It supports automatic dark/light theme switching with the system preference, desktop, mobile, and also aims to work as well as possible in print media, especially if you use extra hint classes.

 It's simple enough that it should work on old browsers, but the colors might not look right.
 Update your browsers!

 This is used as the internal KaithemAutomation CSS framework.
 See it[(Here on Github Pages!](https://eternityforest.github.io/barrel.css)

 Note that the preview is of this master branch, not any particular release.

+When printing, Barrel currently overrides the styles automatically, with a white foreground, flat background, the theme Serif font, and the URLs displayed after all links.

 ## Alt themes
 Because of weirdness with css variables, all of the alt themes folders must be in the foler with barrel.css itself.
 Include barrel.css before